bobdc/dhconf2rdf/README.md

 ## steps to reproduce

-1. Download the "Full Data" zip file (not the "Simple CSV") one from [https://dh-abstracts.library.cmu.edu/downloads](https://dh-abstracts.library.cmu.edu/downloads.).
+1. Download the "Full Data" zip file (not the "Simple CSV") one from [https://dh-abstracts.library.cmu.edu/downloads](https://dh-abstracts.library.cmu.edu/downloads).

-2. From this `dhconfrdf` directory, unzip that zip file so that it creates a `dh_conferences_data/` subdirectory.
+2. From this `dhconf2rdf` directory, unzip that zip file so that it creates a `dh_conferences_data/` subdirectory.

-3. Adjust the `scripts/makeQueries.pl` script if necessary (set `$tarqlPath` to point to where you have tarql) and then run it as shown.
+3. Adjust the `scripts/makeQueries.pl` script if necessary (set `$tarqlPath` to point to where you have tarql) and then run it as shown below.
 This does two things: 1. it creates a `dhconferences_sparql/*.rq` SPARQL query file for tarql to run on each CSV file from the downloaded zip file and 2. adds a line to `makeRDF.sh` to run `tarql` against the CSV file with that query, putting the output RDF in `dh_conferences_rdf/`.
     ```
        scripts/makeQueries.pl > makeRDF.sh
     ```